 The legal fees and other charges when buying a house in Ireland (Conveyancing Charges) – will vary slightly across the country.
 There are no set prices for legal fees – most solicitors will charge a flat fee and some will charge a percentage of the house purchase price.

 House buyers should be able to find fixed-rate conveyancing fees from around €700 plus VAT. but it could cost as much as €1600 plus VAT.
 Shop around.

-Some solicitors might still try and charge a percentage fee – but the work they do is exactly the same for a cheap house as it is for an expensive house.
+Some solicitors will still try and charge a percentage fee – but the work they do is exactly the same for a cheap house as it is for an expensive house.
 So try and get a fixed price quote if possible.